MSCGamesTom/GEGPUPathtracer/README.md

 Each time you move or look around, the path tracer resets the sample accumulator (so it starts at SPP = 0 again) and accumulates samples over time.

 ## Acknowledgements
 Some of this code is inspired by this fantastic [article](https://landelare.github.io/2023/02/18/dxr-tutorial.html).
+Scenes converted from [https://benedikt-bitterli.me/resources/](https://benedikt-bitterli.me/resources/)

 ## License
 Unless specified otherwise in individual files, this code is available under the MIT License.